Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 Februari 2025 09.53.15 UTC
+- WIB: Selasa, 11 Februari 2025 10.28.00 UTC
-- WITA: Selasa, 11 Februari 2025 10.53.15 UTC
+- WITA: Selasa, 11 Februari 2025 11.28.00 UTC
-- WIT: Selasa, 11 Februari 2025 11.53.15 UTC
+- WIT: Selasa, 11 Februari 2025 12.28.00 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: nature
+Kategori: motivational